-For commonly used purchases the characteristics of which, as generally available on the market, meet the requirements of the contracting authorities, contracting authorities may use a dynamic purchasing system.
-The dynamic purchasing system shall be operated as a completely electronic process, open throughout its validity to any economic operator that satisfies the selection criteria.

-- 2. In order to award contracts under a dynamic purchasing system, contracting authorities shall follow the rules of the restricted procedure.
+- For commonly used purchases the characteristics of which, as generally available on the market, meet the requirements of the contracting authorities, contracting authorities may use a dynamic purchasing system.
+The dynamic purchasing system shall be operated as a completely electronic process, open throughout its validity to any economic operator that satisfies the selection criteria. - 2.
+In order to award contracts under a dynamic purchasing system, contracting authorities shall follow the rules of the restricted procedure.
 All the candidates satisfying the selection criteria shall be admitted to the system; the number of candidates to be admitted to the system shall not be limited in accordance with Article 64.
 All communications in the context of a dynamic purchasing system shall only be made with electronic means in accordance with Article 19(2) to (6). - 3.
-For the purposes of awarding contracts under a dynamic purchasing system, contracting authorities shall: - (a) publish a call for competition making it clear that a dynamic purchasing system is involved; - (b) indicate in the specifications at least the nature and estimated quantity of the purchases envisaged, as well as all the necessary information concerning the purchasing system, the electronic equipment used and the technical connection arrangements and specifications; - (c) offer unrestricted and full direct access, as long as the system is valid, to the specifications and to any additional documents in conformity with Article 51. - 4.
+For the purposes of awarding contracts under a dynamic purchasing system, contracting authorities shall: - (a) publish a call for competition making it clear that a dynamic purchasing system is involved;

+- (b) indicate in the specifications at least the nature and estimated quantity of the purchases envisaged, as well as all the necessary information concerning the purchasing system, the electronic equipment used and the technical connection arrangements and specifications; - (c) offer unrestricted and full direct access, as long as the system is valid, to the specifications and to any additional documents in conformity with Article 51. - 4.
 Contracting authorities shall give any economic operator, throughout the entire duration of the dynamic purchasing system, the possibility of requesting to participate in the system under the conditions referred to in paragraph 2.
 Contracting authorities shall finalise their assessment of such requests according to the selection criteria within 10 working days following their receipt.
+This deadline may be prolonged to 15 working days in individual cases where justified, in particular because of the need to examine additional documentation or to otherwise verify whether the selection criteria are met.

-Notwithstanding the first subparagraph, as long as the invitation to tender for the first specific procurement under the dynamic purchasing system has not been sent, contracting authorities may extend the evaluation period provided that no invitation to tender is issued in the meantime.
+Notwithstanding the first subparagraph, as long as the invitation to tender for the first specific procurement under the dynamic purchasing system has not been sent, contracting authorities may extend the evaluation period provided that no invitation to tender is issued during the extended evaluation period.
 In the procurement documents they shall indicate the length of the extended period that they intend to apply.

-The contracting authority shall inform the economic operator referred to in the first subparagraph at the earliest possible opportunity of whether or not it has been admitted to the dynamic purchasing system.
+The contracting authority shall inform the economic operator concerned at the earliest possible opportunity of whether or not it has been admitted to the dynamic purchasing system.

-5. Contracting authorities shall invite all qualified participants to submit a tender for each specific procurement under the dynamic purchasing system, in accordance with Article 52.
+5. Contracting authorities shall invite all admitted participants to submit a tender for each specific procurement under the dynamic purchasing system, in accordance with Article 52.